econPreference/TermStructureModels.jl/README.md

 log_marginal(PCs, macros, ρ, tuned::HyperParameter; medium_τ = 12 * [1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5])
 ```

-Here, the objective is maximized over "tuned".
+Here, the objective is maximized over "tuned", and initial observations also should be included.
 "PCs" are the first, second, and third principal components of yields.
 We have a function for the principal component analysis.

 ```juila
 PCs, OCs, Wₚ, Wₒ = PCA(yields, p; rescaling=true)
 ```

-EigenVectors of cov(yields[p+1:end,:]) are used to transform yields[1:end,:] to PCs.
+The function uses eigenVectors of cov(yields[p+1:end,:]) to transform yields[1:end,:] to PCs.
 When rescaling = true, standard deviations of all PCs are normalized to an average of standard deviations of yields.
+Here, PCs and OCs are the first three and remaining principal components, respectively.
+Also, PCs[t,:] = Wₚ $\times$ yields[t,:] and OCs[t,:] = Wₒ $\times$ yields[t,:] hold.

 ### Step 2. sampling the posterior distribution of GDTSM